+Term Definition

-Term Definition The act of paying or taking over payments for a legal debt.
+Assumption of a legal debt The act of paying or taking over payments

+for a legal debt.

 Compensation Something given or received in 3exchange for services, property, debt, or loss.
 Current Market Value (CMV) An estimate of the price of a resource if sold on the open market.
 Equity value Means the current market value less any legal debts or liens on the resource.
 Oral Contract A legally binding agreement made verbally.
 Personal Care Services Also called Attendant Care services.
-A list of these services is available in section 1240 of the AHCCCS Medical Policy Manual;
+A list of these services is available in section 1240 of the AHCCCS Medical Policy Manual ;